hgc123123/nyush-cluster/nyush-cluster/docs/misc/publication-list.md

 # Publication List

-The BIH Cluster is a valuable resource.
+The NYUSH Cluster is a valuable resource.
 It has been used to support the publications listed below.

 - Please add your publications here.